change the default language on raspberry pi os

 • In this window, you can configure:

-• Once your selection completed, click “OK” to apply the changes
+• Once your selection is complete, click “OK” to apply the changes.

-A reboot is required to apply the new language, it should be ok after it.
+A reboot is required to apply the new language, and it should be ready to use afterwards.

 But it should still be easier for you than in the default language.

-By the way, you can also change your keyboard layout and Wi-Fi country in this configuration tool if you need.
+By the way, you can also change your keyboard layout and Wi-Fi country in this configuration tool if you need to.

 Obviously, if you are not on Raspberry Pi OS Desktop, none of this is possible.
 But there is another tool that can help you: raspi-config.